silviachen46/SCTA/README.md

 updated note on 10/01/2025:

 ## Setup
 1. ensures executenote, utils_agent, main, agent_v5, call_gpt, and the h5ad file to be analyzed is being placed in the same folder.
+These are all the files needed.

 2. replace all the path variables marked out in agent_v5, setup azure openai credentials in call_gpt